An Information-Theoretic Approach for Detecting Edits in AI-Generated Text

-Specifically, denote by $\HC^{1-\alpha}$ the $1-\alpha$ quantile of $\HC$ under $H_0$ and reject if $\HC > \HC^{1-\alpha}$.
-When the P-values are independent and uniformly distributed under $H_0$, the asymptotic distribution of $\HC$ under $H_0$ follows that of a maximum Brownian bridge, while it is stochastically smaller in finite samples \cite{donoho2004higher}.
-For this reason, it is common to simulate critical values for a test based on $\HC$ for specific sample sizes.
-In Figure~\ref{fig:critical_values} we report on such values and their bootstrapped standard errors for several sample sizes and two significant levels.

-The independence assumption on the P-values may be unreasonable in many cases.
-It is known that HC is relatively unaffected when the P-values experience a form of short-term dependency as expected among sentences \cite{delaigle2009higher}, while it may experience a reduction in power under long-term dependency \cite{hall2008properties}.
-For this reason, if possible, we recommend estimating $\HC^{1-\alpha}$ based on complete documents from the null class to improve the test's power.
+by setting $\mathsf{thr} = \HC_{1-\alpha}$, where $\HC_{1-\alpha}$ is the $1-\alpha$ quantile of $\HC$ under $H_0$ for $\alpha \in (0,1)$, e.g. $\alpha=0.05$.
+We may estimate $\HC_{1-\alpha}$ from the data using documents from the null class, i.e., written entirely by $\Pglm$, if these are sufficiently available.
+Otherwise, we may simulate critical values under $H_0$ provided some conditions are met.
+Specifically, when the P-values are independent and uniformly distributed under $H_0$, the asymptotic distribution of $\HC$ under $H_0$ as $n\to \infty$ follows that of a maximum Brownian bridge, although it may be significantly stochastically smaller in finite samples \citep{donoho2004higher}.
+For this reason, it is common to simulate critical values for a test based on $\HC$ for specific sample sizes as illustrated in Figure~\ref{fig:critical_values}.
+In practice, LPPT values of sentences are likely to be dependent since the sentences are.
+The critical values of $\HC$ are known to be relatively unaffected when the P-values experience a form of short-term dependency \citep{delaigle2009higher}.
+Under other types of dependency, the test may experience a reduction in power \citep{hall2008properties, hall2010innovated}.
+For this reason, if possible, we recommend estimating $\HC_{1-\alpha}$ based on complete documents from the null class to improve the test's power.